6192-sp24/fpga_test_reference/README.md

 You can do some clever things with host pc to fpga connection, such as runnning some acceleration.

 You can see the samples from connectal for other C to bluespec/FPGA interfaces.
-Make sure your C code does not run for ever or it will be a pain to kill
+Make sure your C code does not run forever or it will be a pain to kill

 Look at how the interfaces are working in Echo.bsv, top_bsv.bsv, and test_echo.c.
 Compare the files to those in lab2b to see what changed and what you need to change in yours.